Nuitka/Nuitka/Developer_Manual.rst

 The *decision for C++03* is ultimately:

 * for portability
 * for language knowledge

 All of these are important advantages.

-For C++11 initially spoke easy code generation.
+For C++11 initially spoke easy code generation:

 * variadic templates
 * raw strings

 Yet, as it turns out, variadic templates do not help with evaluation order, so that code that used it, needed to be changed to generating instances of their code.
 And raw strings